Skip to main content

 University Business Association

-You can join the University Business Association (UBA) to interact in a forum setting with successful Christian business professionals who have used their work as a ministry tool and testimony for Jesus Christ.
-Strengthen your leadership skills by participating on the Executive Council, a student-led group within the UBA that organizes various UBA events, including an annual fundraiser for the Bible Conference offering.
+In the University Business Association (UBA), you’ll interact in forum setting with successful Christian business professionals who’ve used their work for ministry and pointing others to Jesus.
+Strengthen your leadership skills by joining the Executive Council, a student-led, UBA group that organizes UBA events, including a yearly Bible Conference offering fundraiser.

 Community Service Council

-Involvement in the community is an important part of the BJU experience.
-Many of our students take part in a variety of outreach opportunities, including the Community Service Council (CSC).
-The CSC is a student-led, student-driven organization that connects students with local businesses and communities.
-The CSC oversees events such as cleaning up the Greenville Zoo and local parks, sponsoring an on-campus blood drive, and collecting funds for the Heart Fund or other charitable organizations.
+Because community involvement enriches the BJU experience, many students volunteer for outreach with the Community Service Council (CSC).
+This student-led organization connects you to local businesses and communities and oversees events such as cleaning up the Greenville Zoo and local parks, sponsoring an on-campus blood drive and collecting funds for charitable organizations.

 Courses & Objectives